w3c/did-wg/faqs/2021-formal-objections/index.md

 DID Documents and use the public key contained within to verify the digital signature.

-Do we want to do more than just that?
-Of course we do!
+Does the DID Working Group want to do more than just that?
+Of course it does!
 We want to fully specify how some of these DID Methods work, generate thorough test suites for them, and take those specifications through the W3C standardization process.
 Do we need to do that to demonstrate practical interoperability?
 Nope, because we have already achieved demonstrating practical interoperability through end-to-end integration testing.

 ### Is the DID specification decentralized enough?